 TeraPlast SA extended the production capacity within the existing site for certain categories of products in the current manufacturing of the company, namely fittings (PP and PVC), PE pipes and PVC pipes, by making investments in the construction of new buildings and purchase of equipment.
 The investment was entirely put into operation in November 2022.

-At December 31, 2022 the Company received the State aid in amount of RON 15,675,695.
-In December 2022, the Company filed the first application for reimbursement in amount of RON 3,301,044 for which it awaits disbursement.
+At December 31, 2023 the Company received the State aid in amount of RON 15,675,695.
+In December 2022, the Company filed the last application for reimbursement in amount of RON 3,301,044, which was disbursed in March 2023.